jpforcioli/github_howto_jsonrpc_api/009_provisioning_template_management.rst

 Create a FortiSwitch Template
 _____________________________

-Thanks to the object template, you can now create a FortiSwitch Template.
-It might depend of the FortiManager version, but from the object template returned in the :ref:`previous section<Retrieve the object template for the FortiSwitch Template>`, the following attributes have been removed:
+With the help of the object template, you can now proceed to create a FortiSwitch Template.
+The exact attributes required may vary depending on your FortiManager version.
+However, based on the object template retrieved in the :ref:`previous section<Retrieve the object template for the FortiSwitch Template>` - and the API trial-and-error calls you don't need to perform - the following attributes have been removed:

 - ``custom-command``
 - ``dhcp-snooping-static-client``